 - Add multiple users to your account and manage their access

 - Set taxes, suggest tip amounts, apply discounts at checkout

 - Transfer funds from your PayPal balance to your bank account or your PayPal Business Debit Mastercard

 - PayPal Chip and Tap Card Reader: $59.99 (or $79.99 with charging stand).
 Accepts magstripe, chip and contactless cards.
-Also accepts mobile wallets like Apple Pay and Google Pay as well as contactless credit and debit cards.
+This model also accepts mobile payments from Apple Pay and Google Pay as well as contactless credit and debit cards.

-- PayPal Chip Card Reader: $79.99.
+- PayPal Chip Card Reader: $99.99.
 Accepts magstripe, chip and contactless cards as well as mobile wallets.
-It's the only model that has a screen and a built-in PIN pad.
+This is the only model that has a screen and a built-in PIN pad.

 - POS systems like Revel Systems, TouchBistro and Vend

 - E-commerce platforms, such as 3dcart, BigCommerce and Shopify